 Alberta Energy Company came into being in the 1970s, when the Government of Alberta created the company to provide Albertans and other Canadians with an opportunity to participate, through share ownership, in the industrial and energy-related growth of the province.

-Over the past five years, as Cenovus, we’ve focused on creating value through the development of our vast oil sands resources in northern Alberta.
+As Cenovus we’ve focused on creating value through the development of our vast oil sands resources in northern Alberta.
 We also have established conventional oil and natural gas production in Alberta and Saskatchewan and 50 percent ownership in two U.S. refineries.